viettask/IFQ666_react_web_assignment1/README.md

 # IFQ666 React Web Assignment 1

-This repository is for the IFQ666 React Web Assignment 1.
-It is a basic React application created as part of the assignment.
+## Purpose

+This application is a React‑based web project created to fulfil the requirements of Assignment 1 for the IFQ666 course.
+It demonstrates the use of React for building a web interface, with a focus on clean structure, responsive UI and maintainable code.

 ## Project Setup